 In the Danish town of Helsingør (Elsinore), Kronborg Slot or Kronborg Castle keeps watch over the narrowest portion of Øresund Strait between Denmark and Sweden, and is the inspiration for Shakespeare’s “Hamlet”, which gives this castle its unofficial name of “Hamlet’s castle”.

-France: Historic Site of Lyons
+France: Historic Site of Lyon

 Lyon is a home of French gastronomy and the historical home to French cinematography with the Lumière brothers.
 As an introduction to southern France, I’m completely charmed by the city, her people and their neighbourhoods, and traditional French cuisine.